Heathrow Terminals 2 & 3 railway station

 It is served by Heathrow Express trains direct to central London and Elizabeth line trains that stop at local stations.
 It is 14 mi 50 chain down-line from London Paddington.

-Transport for London Travelcards are not valid on Express services from the station, although they are valid on the Elizabeth line.
+Travelcards from Transport for London are not valid on Express services from the station, although they are valid on the Elizabeth line.
 Passengers transferring between any of the terminals at Heathrow may use the trains free of charge.

 Services

 The station was opened on 23 June 1998 upon the completion of the Heathrow Express Rail Link linking Heathrow Airport with direct non-stop services to Central London.
 In contrast to the station at Terminal 5, the platforms at Heathrow Central do not lie adjacent to the London Underground Piccadilly line platforms at Heathrow Terminals 2 & 3 station.
 Instead they lie perpendicular, and at a far deeper level.
 This is because the railway line from Paddington was tunnelled into Heathrow from the north, whereas the Piccadilly line approaches from the east.
 Access to the station is reached via an underground pedestrian walkway which links Terminal 3 to the Central Bus Station and the Piccadilly line's Heathrow Terminals 2 & 3 station.

-The station has services running directly between Paddington station in Central London and Heathrow Terminal 5 provided by Heathrow Express, normally running every 15minutes.
-It is also served by the Elizabeth line, which opened in 2022 and currently has a typical service running 6 times per hour stopping at all stations into Central London, half hourly to Terminal 5 and every 15 mins to Terminal 4.

 Trains towards Paddington use the Great Western Main Line, joining it at Airport Junction, just west of Hayes and Harlington.
-Elizabeth line trains now continue beyond Paddington through new tunnels, stopping at stations in the West End and the City of London and on to Abbey Wood in southeast London via Canary Wharf.
-From May 2023 trains will also travel to Shenfield on the Great Eastern Main Line.
+Elizabeth line trains continue beyond Paddington through new tunnels, stopping at stations in the West End and the City of London and on to either Abbey Wood in southeast London via Canary Wharf or, since May 2023, Shenfield on the Great Eastern Main Line.

+As of the December 2023 timetable, the typical Monday to Friday off-peak service is: